Dacia Duster review - Engines, drive & performance

 The latest Dacia Duster has a more grown-up feeling than before, and that’s true of the driving experience, too.
 While it weighs almost the same as the outgoing model, it feels pleasantly heftier from behind the wheel.

-The driving position is good and so is visibility, although if we were to criticise anything about it, the thin rear window could be a little larger.
+The driving position is good and so is visibility, although if we were to criticise anything about it, the shallow rear window could be a little larger.

-Dacia is marketing the latest model as a little more offroad-capable than before, and it can be had with a choice of two-wheel drive or four-wheel drive if you go for the new 1.2-litre engine.
+Dacia is marketing the latest model as even more off-road-capable than before, and it can be had with a choice of two-wheel drive or four-wheel drive if you go for the new 1.2-litre engine.
 We tried both versions, but were impressed with how capable the Duster felt off-road, traversing large obstacles with ease, despite the car sitting on regular all-season tyres.
 You get a selection of drive modes comprising Auto, Snow, Mud/Sand, Off-Road and Eco.

 Although more and more manufacturers are ditching manual transmissions, the latest Dacia can still be had with a six-speed manual, unless you go for the Hybrid model, which is a four-speed automatic only.